Center Stage Season 8: Four Ensembles Available for 2025

 June-December 2025 – alumni groups return to the U.S. for independent month-long tours: Khumariyaan (Pakistan), Kurbasy (Ukraine), Mohamed Abozekry (Egypt), and Papermoon Puppet Theatre (Indonesia)

-For its last planned edition, Center Stage, the landmark cultural exchange program initiated by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and produced by New England Foundation for the Arts (NEFA), has invited four alumni ensembles to engage with people around the U.S. on stage, off stage, and online.
+For its last planned edition, Center Stage, the landmark program initiated by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and produced by New England Foundation for the Arts (NEFA), has invited four alumni ensembles to engage with people around the U.S. on stage, off stage, and online.
 This public-private partnership is the largest public diplomacy effort to bring foreign artists to American stages in recent history.

 Tours are being booked now.
 LBMI (Lisa Booth Management, Inc.), Center Stage’s general manager since the program’s inception in 2012, works with communities to craft and organize the residencies that make up each independent month-long tour.
-Affordable and accessible, international expenses are largely underwritten; travel, promotion, and logistics from visas to taxes are comprehensively managed by LBMI.
+Affordable -- international expenses are largely underwritten; travel, promotion, and logistics from visas to taxes are comprehensively managed by LBMI.

 Meet the Ensembles